alexfcoding/ImageCleaner/README.md

 Folder `input_images` contains 11 objects in 186 image variations created by YOLO neural detector from video

-This example will leave all unique 11 objects in the folder, the rest will be moved to `output_images`:
+This example will leave all unique 11 objects in the folder, the rest will be moved to `similar_images`:

-`python image_hash.py -i images/input_images -o images/output_images -s 16 -t 33`
+`python image_hash.py -i images/input_images -o images/similar_images -s 16 -t 33`

 Args: